SciML/DataInterpolations.jl/docs/src/interface.md

 ## Derivatives

 Derivatives of the interpolated curves can also be computed at any point for all the methods.
+Derivatives upto second order is supported where first order derivative is computed analytically and second order using `ForwardDiff.jl`.
+Order is passed as the third argument.
+It is 1 by default.

 We will continue with the above example, but the API is the same for all the methods.
 If the interpolation is defined with `extrapolate=true`, derivatives can also be extrapolated.

 ```@example interface
 # derivative(A, t)
+DataInterpolations.derivative(A1, 1.0, 1)
-DataInterpolations.derivative(A1, 1.0)
+DataInterpolations.derivative(A1, 1.0, 2)

 # Extrapolation
 DataInterpolations.derivative(A2, 300.0)